HMB3/sdmgen/README.md

 Now we need some future climate projections.
 We can download raster worldclim data using the raster package.
-The stoten publication uses climate projections under six global circulation models :
+The stoten publication uses climate projections under six global circulation models (create a table here) :